-1. The transit period must, in principle, be agreed between the consignor and the carrier.
+- 1. In future, the transit period must, in principle, be agreed between the consignor and the carrier.
 In the absence of an agreement, the maximum transit periods will be applicable by way of secondary regulation.
-As was formerly the case, additional periods of a defined duration may be set although, in accordance with § 1, the agreed transit period can be longer than the maximum transit periods that are applicable by way of secondary regulation.
-In the deliberations of the Revision Committee, it was noted that "exceptional circumstances" must not be confused with "circumstances which could not be avoided by the railway and the consequences of which it was unable to prevent".
-This term in fact relates to events not provided for in the General Conditions (Report on the 4th session, p.
-20).

-- 2. The second sentence of § 3 guarantees that the carrier cannot unilaterally set additional periods after having concluded the contract of carriage and having agreed the transit period. - 3.
-The international users § associations wished the removal of the suspension of the transit period on Sundays and public holidays.
+As is currently the case, additional periods of a defined duration may be set although, in accordance with § 1, the agreed transit period can be longer than the maximum transit periods that are applicable by way of secondary regulation.
+In the deliberations of the Revision Committee, it was noted that "exceptional circumstances" must not be confused with "circumstances which could not be avoided by the railway and the consequences of which it was unable to prevent", but that this term related instead to events not provided for in the General Conditions (Report on the Fourth Session, p.
+20). - 2.
+The second sentence of § 3 guarantees that the carrier cannot unilaterally set additional periods after having concluded the contract of carriage and having agreed the transit period. - 3.
+The international users' associations wished the removal of the suspension of the transit period on Sundays and public holidays.
 They also wished to shorten the transit periods currently provided for.
-The Revision Committee did not uphold these wishes (Report on the 4th session, p.
+The Revision Committee did not uphold these wishes (Report on the Fourth Session, p.
 21). - 4.
-Article 33, § 6 allows provision for other methods of compensation when the transit period has been agreed in accordance with Article 16, § 1.
-Such a provision does appear useful, despite the fact that the new provision concerning the mandatory nature of the CIM Uniform Rules (Article 5) offers the carrier the possibility to extend his liability and obligations.
-It not only dispenses with the investigation of the extent to which such a dispensatory regulation in respect of indemnity actually constitutes an extension of liability; it also allows limitation of the liability.
+Article 33, § 6 allows provision for other methods of compensation when the transit period has been agreed in accordance with Article 17, § 1.
+Such a provision does appear useful, despite the fact that the new provision concerning the mandatory nature of the CIM Uniform Rules (Article 5) provides for the possibility for the carrier to extend his liability and obligations.
+It not only dispenses with the investigation of the extent to which such a dispensatory regulation in respect of indemnity actually constitutes an extension of liability, but it also allows limitation of the liability.
 Such limitations of liability can be in the interest of both parties to the contract of carriage when, for example, the limitation is linked to methods which permit an accelerated settlement of the damage, as is the case in respect of a conventional fine without proof of damage.